jedxops/address_translation/README.md

                 Share project with prospective CS333 students so they can test it and use it to help them with taking their OS course (CS333 at PSU).

+## Checkout

+First, the user should

 ## Build and Run

 First, clone this repository and use `git clone repository_link` on your local machine to clone the repository and work with it.

 In order to build this repository, you must install rust. `rustup` is a great way to do this: https://rustup.rs/

+Then you must install nightly

+    rustup override set nightly-2019-07-09

-Once rust has been installed, you can build this program/library using the command: `cargo build` and run it with `cargo run`.
+Once rust nightly has been installed, you can build this program/library using the command: `cargo build` and run it with `cargo run`.

     cargo build